RabiaShaik/WebUIAutomation/ReadMe.md

 **Project Structure:**

-PageObjects : This folder consists of locators and actions for the pages Configs : Consists of the properties which could be read from here.
+**PageObjects :** This folder consists of locators and actions for the pages **Configs :** Consists of the properties which could be read from here.
-StepDefinitions : Actual test steps for the features Utilities : Readers to read the config file
-Resources >Features : BDD framework feature files written in plain english Pom.xml : Manages dependencies
+**StepDefinitions :** Actual test steps for the features **Utilities :** Readers to read the config file **Resources >Features :** BDD framework feature files written in plain english **Pom.xml :** Manages dependencies
-ReadMe.md : Has instruction of the project testNg.xml : File from which the entire tests can be run
-RunCukesTest: Runner file for cucumber which has the details of the plugins used for reporting, paths of feature and step definitions
-Logging : Logs the information so that we can debug in case of failure
+**ReadMe.md :** Has instruction of the project **testNg.xml :** File from which the entire tests can be run **RunCukesTest:** Runner file for cucumber which has the details of the plugins used for reporting, paths of feature and step definitions and tests can also be run from here **Logging :** Logs the information so that we can debug in case of failure.
+At the moment it is logging in console.
+Due to some dependancy mismatch it is not writing properly to the file.

 **Testing**
 Ideally, the developed script is tested well on mac machine Chrome/Firefox browser.
 So, in case it does not works well then request you to first update your local installed browsers and then try to run the script.
-Still issues are coming, Please write back to me : jituvrma007@gmail.com

 **Test Reports**
 Here are a below steps to get a human readable cucumberhtml report.